-Daniele Rustioni is one of the most compelling conductors of both opera and symphonic works of his generation.
-Principal Conductor of Opéra National de Lyon since September 2017 he is at the helm of the Ulster Orchestra in the UK as Chief Conductor starting from the season 2019/20.
-He has also been the Principal Conductor of the Orchestra della Toscana between 2014 and 2020.
-In 2013 Daniele Rustioni received the International Opera Award for Best Newcomer of the Year.
+Daniele Rustioni, recently awarded as “Best Conductor of the Year” at the International Opera Awards 2022, is one of the most compelling conductors of both opera and symphonic works of his generation.
+Music Director of Opéra National de Lyon since September 2017 he is at the helm of the Ulster Orchestra in the UK as Music Director starting from the season 2022/23 after three seasons as Chief Conductor.
+In September 2021 he started the tenure as Principal Guest Conductor of the Bavarian State Opera.
+Daniele Rustioni is also Conductor Emeritus of the Orchestra della Toscana, where he served as Music Director between 2014 and 2020.

 Maestro Rustioni has made regular appearances in Japan since his debut conducting Madama Butterfly at the Nikkikai Opera in 2014, including performances with the Kyushu Symphony Orchestra and the Tokyo Symphony Orchestra.
 In May 2018, he returned to Japan for concerts with the Osaka Philharmonic and the Tokyo Metropolitan Symphony Orchestra.

 Daniele Rustioni’s extensive and varied discography includes Bellini’s Adelson e Salvini for Opera Rara with the BBC Symphony Orchestra and Wolf-Ferrari’s Violin Concerto on Deutsche Grammophon with Francesca Dego and the City of Birmingham Symphony Orchestra.
 For Sony Classical has recorded works by Federico Ghedini, Goffredo Petrassi and Alfredo Casella with the Orchestra della Toscana.
 The highly successful production of The golden cockerel with the Opéra National de Lyon staged by Barrie Kosky has been recently released on DVD on Naxos label.